nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

 * Open Etcher and select from your hard drive the Raspberry Pi iso image you downloaded previously.
 * Select the SD card you wish to write your image to.
 * Review your selections and click 'Flash!' to begin writing data to the SD card.

+__Booting up the Raspberry Pi for the first time__ <br>

+Once the ISO image file has been written to the SD card, it is time to boot up the RPI3.

+* Insert the micro SD card into the memory card slot of the RPI3
+* Plug in a HDMI cable between the RPI3 and your TV
+* Plug in the power supply between the your RPI3 and a power outlet
+* Plug in a USB mouse and keyboard to your RPI3

 ## More to come, work in progress.....